How to Prepare

 Simulation Lab Assessment (SLA)

-To learn more about the assessment format and what to expect on assessment day, be sure to review:
+To learn more about the SLA format and what to expect on assessment day, review the following links:

-The NCAS SLA Orientation for HCA video tells you what you can expect on assessment day.
+The NCAS SLA Orientation for HCA video shares what you can expect on assessment day.
 It provides an overview of the rules and procedures you'll be expected to follow.

-The NCAS SLA Equipment for HCAs video is aimed at those being assessed as a health care assistant and is aimed at familiarizing you with the materials, supplies and equipment HCAs may see during that assessment.
+The NCAS SLA Equipment for HCAs video familiarizes you with the materials, supplies and equipment HCAs may see during that assessment.

-The NCAS SLA Orientation for RN/LPN video tells you what you can expect on assessment day.
+The NCAS SLA Orientation for RN/LPN video shares what you can expect on assessment day.
 It provides an overview of the rules and procedures you'll be expected to follow.

 ** Please note that there is no longer an Oral Assessment (OA) component to the RN/LPN SLA.